Privacy Policy Generator for Online Businesses

 A generic privacy template can miss required disclosures when your business uses cookies, analytics tools, ad platforms, support systems, or recurring billing flows that collect and share personal data.

-TermsBuilder asks structured questions about your collection categories, tracking setup, customer regions, and request paths so the generated privacy package reflects how your business runs day to day.
+TermsBuilder asks structured questions about your collection categories, tracking setup, customer regions, and request paths so the generated privacy package reflects how your business operates day to day.

 The one time Privacy Package includes a Privacy Policy and Cookie Policy that you keep, while Auto Updates adds ongoing review and managed updates while the subscription stays active.